braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/okta.md

 ![Braze dashboard login with Okta SSO enabled][4]{: style="float:right;max-width:30%;margin-left:15px;margin-bottom:15px;"}

-> This article will walk you through how to configure Braze to use Okta for single sign-on.<br><br>Okta connects any person with any application on any device.
+> Okta connects any person with any application on any device.
 It's an enterprise-grade, identity management service, built for the cloud, but compatible with many on-premises applications.
 With Okta, IT can manage any employee's access to any application or device.
 <br>

 ## Requirements